wp-plugins/link-to-bible/readme.txt

 If you have any issues with the plugin, please write to mail@thomas-kuhlmann.de (german or english).

 == Changelog ==

+= 1.2.0 =
+- Link-To-Bible now adds to the links to bibleserver.com already to old posts, if they are viewed the first time.

 = 1.1.3 =